vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - Support for [controlled vocabulary](https://issues.folio.org/browse/UXPROD-3148) (runtime data/data coming from DB tables.
 E.g. Patron Groups for tenants)

 ## Detailed Explanation/Design
+#### API Protocol
+* accept-language header value MUST be in ll_CC format. , where ll is a two-letter language code, and CC is a two-letter country code.
+* A module MUST return messages in the language specified in the HTTP "Accept-language" request header (see IETF RFC 7231 section 5.3.5).
+If the requested language is not available, a module MUST return the message in the en language.
+* When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client
+* Reliance on the lang query string parameter is DEPRECATED and SHOULD be updated to use the "Accept-language" header at the earliest possible development sprint.

+#### Translation files
 * Translation file format will depend on the language that is used to develop the module
   * Java, Groovy - properties
   * JavaScript, nodejs - json
   * Any other language - Please contact Technical Council for further guidance
 * Translation files MUST be placed under translations/\<Backend Module Name\>, relative to the root of the repo
 * Translation file name should be ll_CC.ext.
 Here ‘ll’ is an ISO 639 two-letter language code, and ‘CC’ is an ISO 3166 two-letter country code.
+#### Translations
 * Translation message keys MUST be a string (alphanumeric characters ONLY)
+* Message Values in the translation file MUST be formatted according to the [ICU](https://icu.unicode.org)  standard
+#### Language/Runtime
 * Developer should follow language/framework specific recommended best practices for loading translation at runtime
-* When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client
-* Reliance on the lang query string parameter is DEPRECATED and SHOULD be updated to use the "Accept-language" header at the earliest possible development sprint.
-* accept-language header value MUST be in ll_CC format. , where ll is a two-letter language code, and CC is a two-letter country code.
-* A module MUST return messages in the language specified in the HTTP "Accept-language" request header (see IETF RFC 7231 section 5.3.5).
-If the requested language is not available, a module MUST return the message in the en language.
-* Message Values in the translation file MUST be formatted according to the [ICU](https://icu.unicode.org)  standard

 ## Rationale and Alternatives